It’s not if, but when, your computer hard drive will die. If this hasn’t happened to you already, your turn will come. I promise.

 - RAID mirrored hard drives

-- online storage using PhotoShelter archive
+- online storage using DropBox archive

-- online storage using Amazon s3
+- cloud storage using Amazon s3

-- I have a G-Safe RAID hard drive.
+- I have a fast Thunderbolt RAID hard drive.
 A RAID duplicates the files on one or more hard drives all located in the same casing.
 If there is a fire or other emergency, everyone in the house knows to yank that hard drive out of the wall and take it.
 It has everything important on it.

 - I make prints!
 Yes, prints are a way to back up images.
 I started in photography in the days of film.
 I have boxes and binders full of organized negatives and slides, but to be honest, it’s the prints I find first and the format is great if I just want to look at the image.
 My mom likes prints too.
 She doesn’t like using a computer, but she loves looking at prints of her grandchildren.
 She can keep them in a little brag book and easily show her friends.